praekelt/handbook/_posts/2015-06-01-Meeting Hygene.md

 If people didn't attend, it gives you a fact to further your cause.

-"Hi DecisionMaker, we need your help with X. This is the third time we have tried to meet to discuss and we really need you to help us make a call on this, otherwise are going to run out of time."
+"Hi DecisionMaker, we need your help with X. This is the third time we have tried to meet to discuss and we really need you to help us make a call on this, otherwise we are going to run out of time."

 Possible responses could be: